 Tony has been an entrepreneur with marketing, engineering, IT, and photography in his background.
 He has been a director of a small corporation and headed departments in others.
 He has a 5-year multi-disciplinary engineering degree and is a classically trained guitarist, who plays Celtic, classical, U.S. “country,” and folk music, as an avocation.
 He was most recently IT Director of a conservation corps and charter school that helps give troubled young adults a second chance.

-Tony is also a board member of the San Jose-Dublin Sister Cities program, producing its Concert programs which have raised over $10,000 in scholarship funds for Irish graduate students to come to San Jose for a semester, intern at a local company then return to Ireland for their Masters Degree, and a second U.S. graduate student from San Jose to a Humanities program at Dublin City University.
+Tony served eight years as a board member of the San Jose-Dublin Sister City program.
+Tony produced their Concert programs which raised over $15,000 in scholarship funds for Irish graduate students to come to San Jose for a semester, intern at a local company then return to Ireland for their Masters Degree.
+This program also sent a U.S. graduate student from San Jose to a similar program in Dublin.